huhx0015/EXWEAR_TutorialVideos/README.md

 ======================

 Programmer: Michael Huh
+Status: Inactive

-This is a simple application that displays video tutorials for users wearing the EPSON Moverio BT-200 smart glasses device.
+This is a demo application designed for the EPSON Moverio BT-200, which displays sample video tutorials for users wearing the device.